Mayurifag/mayurifag.ru/README.md

-WIP: Ansible role for provisioning mayurifag.ru
+Ansible role for provisioning mayurifag.ru

 DONT USE THIS REPOSITORY NO MATTER WHAT due to security reasons (i.e. there is no role for ufw right now).
 Playbook is fine only for my personal usage.